JustLeader69420/mmx-marlin-custom/README.md

  - Add touchscreen calibration button to Menu>Settings, because when the icon is there, might as well
    - Change a variable and reset to calibrate on boot?
 If you don't begin the calibration fast enough when opened through the menu, it seems the machine crashes and just reboots
  - Add reset settings button somewhere
- - GCODE to resume from terminal?
+ - GCODE to resume print from terminal?
  - Add GCODE to manipulate all the settings currently only available on the touchscreen?
  - Make the language button open a list instead of cycling?
  - Skip storage selection menu when only one storage media type inserted?